 - There is a fix for everything and we can help borrowers get a mortgage loan approval

-- Getting us the reason for the home loan denial by the borrowers previous mortgage lender will help save us time to find a solution to get borrowers approved the second time around
+- Getting us the reason for the home loan denial by the borrower’s previous lender will help save us time to find a solution to get borrowers approved the second time around

 Some Reasons For Home Loan Denial

-There are many reasons why a mortgage lender will get you a home loan denial.
+There are many reasons why a lender will get you a home loan denial.

 - One of the common reasons of mortgage home loan denial can be due to high debt to income ratios